I'll (manga): The team

-Position – Center.
-Has been with the Kouzu basketball club for three years and is the captain of the team.
+Position: Center.
+He has been with the Kouzu basketball club for three years and is the captain of the team.
 Although he injured his knee the year previously, he desperately wants to make it to the finals this year, his last year.
-Tachibana inspires and challenges him to rejoin actively the team and get back into playing after an encounter at the store where he works - Red Barns Basketball Supplies.
+Tachibana inspires and challenges him to rejoin actively the team and get back into playing after an encounter at the store where he works, Red Barns Basketball Supplies.
 On the courts he has a strong dunk and rebounding skills.